Incipit: Hebrew

 Many books in the Hebrew Bible are named in Hebrew using incipits.
 For instance, the first book (Genesis) is called Bereshit ("In the beginning ...") and Lamentations, which begins "How lonely sits the city...", is called Eykha ("How").
 A readily recognized one is the "Shema" or Shema Yisrael in the Torah: "Hear O Israel..." – the first words of the proclamation encapsulating Judaism's monotheism (see beginning Deuteronomy 6:4 and elsewhere).

-All the names of Parashot are incipits, the title coming from a word, occasionally two words, in its first two verses.
-The first in each book are, of course, called by the same name as the book as a whole.
+All the names of Parshiyot are incipits, the title coming from a word, occasionally two words, in its first two verses.
+Each book is, of course, called by the same name as the first Parashah within it.

 Some of the Psalms are known by their incipits, most noticeably Psalm 51 (Septuagint numbering: Psalm 50), which is known in Western Christianity by its Latin incipit Miserere ("Have mercy").

 In the Talmud, the chapters of the Gemara are titled in print and known by their first words, e.g. the first chapter of Mesekhet Berachot ("Benedictions") is called Me-ematai ("From when").
 This word is printed at the head of every subsequent page within that chapter of the tractate.

 In rabbinic usage, the incipit is known as the "dibur ha-matḥil" (דיבור המתחיל), or "beginning phrase", and refers to a section heading in a published monograph or commentary that typically, but not always, quotes or paraphrases a classic biblical or rabbinic passage to be commented upon or discussed.

 Many religious songs and prayers are known by their opening words.

 Sometimes an entire monograph is known by its "dibur hamatḥil".
 The published mystical and exegetical discourses of the Chabad-Lubavitch rebbes (called "ma'amarim"), derive their titles almost exclusively from the "dibur ha-matḥil" of the individual work's first chapter.